Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Introduction

-\item We develop a novel profiling method to handle nuisance parameters under the proposed repro samples framework.
-Unlike the conventional `hybrid' or `likelihood profiling' methods that often rely on asymptotics \citep[e.g.,][]{Chuang2000, dalmasso2022}, the proposed method is developed based on $p$-values constructed under the repro samples framework, and it guarantees the finite sample coverage rates of the constructed confidence sets for the target parameters.
-The approach is computationally efficient and effective for many complex irregular inference problems. {(Sections~3.1 \& 4)} \item We provide a case study example to demonstrate the effectiveness of the repro samples method in handling irregular inference problems with varying number of parameters.
-Specifically, we provide a solution to an open and ``highly nontrivial'' inference problem in statistics on how to quantify the uncertainty in estimating the unknown number of the components (say $\tau_0$) and also associated parameters in a Gaussian mixture model \citep[cf.][]{wasserman2020universal,chen_inference_2012}.
-Numerical studies, comparing with existing frequentist and Bayesian approaches, show that the repro samples method is the only effective approach that can always cover $\tau_0$ with the desired accuracy.~(Section~4)
+\item In a case study illustration, we provide a solution to an open and “highly nontrivial” inference problem on how to quantify the uncertainty in estimating the unknown number of components (say $\tau_0$) and the associated parameters in a Gaussian mixture model~\citep[cf.,][]{wasserman2020universal}.
+Numerical studies based on a real data setting show that~the~repro samples method is the only approach among existing frequentist and Bayesian approaches that can cover $\tau_0$ with the desired accuracy and also be effective~for~other~parameters. \end{enumerate}

-\item The repro samples framework stems from several simulation-based approaches across Bayesian, frequentist and fiducial (BFF) paradigms, namely, bootstrap, approximate Bayesian computing (ABC), generalized fiducial inference (GFI) and inferential model (IM), but it addresses or sidesteps several drawbacks of these existing approaches.
-Moreover, it provides a unique perspective to bridge the foundation of statistical inference across BFF paradigms.
-As a purely frequentist approach, it is transformative both~theoretically and practically and has unique strengths in many areas.
-(Section~1~\&~Appendix) \end{enumerate}

-{\bf Relation to other work}: Beside the classical Neyman-Pearson testing method (Item 2 above), there are several relevant inferential approaches in the literature.
-More details and additional discussions are provided in Appendix~C.

-\underline{\it Efron's Bootstrap and related methods} are perhaps the most successful and broadly-used artificial-sample-based inference approach to date.
-The key justification is the so-called {\it bootstrap central limit theorem} \citep{Singh1981, Bickel1981} in which the randomness of resampling (multinomial-distributed) is matched with the sampling randomness of the data (often not-multinomial distributed) using the large sample central limit theorem.
-Instead of resampling, the repro~samples method directly generates artificial samples using $\*u^*$.
-It does not need any large sample theorems, and can effectively address many problems that the bootstrap methods cannot.

-\underline{\it Approximate Bayesian Computing (ABC)} methods refer to a family of techniques used to approximate posterior distributions of $\btheta$ by bypassing direct likelihood evaluations \citep[e.g.,][] {csillery2010approximate}.
-Both ABC and repro samples methods look for artificial samples that are similar to $\*y_{obs}$, but the repro samples method utilizes many copies of artificial samples at each parameter value while ABC typically uses only one copy.
-The repro samples method sidesteps two difficulties encountered in an ABC method, i.e., requiring a) the summary statistic used in an ABC algorithm be sufficient and b) a pre-specified approximation value $\epsilon \to 0$ at a fast rate as sample size $n \to \infty$ \citep{Li2016}.
-Furthermore, the repro samples~method is a frequentist method and need not assume a prior distribution.